A2Amir/Word_analogy-using-embeddings/README.md

 # Word_analogy-using-embeddings

 As before in this [repository](https://github.com/A2Amir/Natural-Language-Processing-with-Deep-Learning) explained, word embedding is able to model the similarity between vectors (words).
-To measure how similar two words are, we need a way to measure the similarity between two vectors for the two words.
+To measure how similar two words(vectors) are, we need a way to measure the similarity between two vectors for the two words.
 Given two vectors u and v, cosine similarity is defined as follows:

-Vector comparison
+# Vector comparison

 Vector comparisons form the heart of our analyses in this context.